top of page

 Dynamic Friction: Vega ASIA DF, EUROPE DF

-Hyper Elasto: Vega DEF, PRO, ASIA, JAPAN, EUROPE, ELITE
+Hyper Elasto: Vega PRO, ASIA, JAPAN, EUROPE, ELITE

 Physi Elasto: Vega INTRO